the-eco-foundation/eco-routes/contracts/README.md

 ## Intent Proving

 Intent proving lives on `Prover.sol`, which is on the source chain. `Prover`s are the parties that should be interacting with the `Prover` contract, but the `IntentSource` reads state from it.
 The methods in this contract are complex and require inputs that can be difficult to generate.
-As a result, Eco will in the future be running services to assist with proving, as well as publishing an SDK for input generation and/or spinning up independent proving services.
+In the future we will be building out services to assist with proving, as well as publishing an SDK for input generation and/or spinning up independent proving services.
 Please see the scripts directory for usage examples.

 ### Events